astrosaturn/CPADiscordBot/howtocontribute.md

 ## I'm all set up to start, what now?

-First run the terminal, and run `pip install -r requirements.txt`.
+First run the terminal, and run `pip install poetry`.

 If pip *doesn't work*: